Tuition Funding 2023 / 2024

 To achieve these aims with our learners, we use the funding we receive in a variety of ways to support, empower and enable those learners who are vulnerable.
 These are learners who have been specifically disadvantaged for a variety of reasons due to the impact of the Covid pandemic; and who require additional targeted intervention to have the best life chances alongside their peers.

-- the 1:1 targeted intervention in relation to functional skills that would be delivered by Functional Skills Tutor based on learner outcomes from assessments and in addition, for those level 1 learners.
+1. The 1:1 targeted intervention in relation to functional skills that would be delivered by Functional Skills Tutor based on learner outcomes from assessments and in addition, for those E3 and level 1 learners.

-- Extra work carried out by Work Experience coordinator Supporting learners on Extended and Supported Internship building a virtual programme in collaboration with Employers.
+3. Extra work carried out by Work Experience coordinator Supporting learners on Extended and Supported Internship building a WEX programme in collaboration with Employers.